andykwesi/andykwesi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on mobile payment system
+- 🔭 I’m currently working on a mobile payment system
 - 🌱 I’m currently learning flutter for cross-platform development
 - 👯 I’m looking to collaborate on multiple projects to help build my skills
 - 📫 How to reach me: andykwesi1@gmail.com